 |Grande Corporation Figures in $1,000's

-Income Statement for year ending at 31 December 20YY
+Income Statement for the year ending 31 December 20YY

 |Net Sales Revenues (Turnover)

 Total Operating expenses